ManticoreGamesInc/platform-documentation/src/references/teams.md

 | Team Versus | Player are assigned to teams that are hostile to each other. |
 | Friendly | Players are friendly to all other players. |

 There can be a maximum of 4 teams with **Team Versus** mode, and each player that joins the game is randomly assigned to a team.
-This means that teams could become uneven due to the random team assigning.
+This means that teams could become uneven due to it being random on what team the player is put on.
 This can be solved from Lua using a script, or using the **Team Autobalance** component.

 ## Spawn Points